-Apple cookies with streusel topping are a pretty addition to any bake sale or dessert table.
-Make these for a sweet treat in under an hour!
+Apple Cookies with streusel topping are a pretty addition to any bake sale or dessert table.
+Packed with caramel bits and drizzled in a sweet glaze, they capture all your favorite flavors of fall.
+Make oatmeal apple cookies for a sweet treat in under an hour!

 Pumpkin Spice Crinkle Cookies capture another popular fall flavor.
 The secret to the intense flavor is pumpkin spice coffee creamer!